bolt12/pepper-tracker/README.md

 The only restriction here is the `rating` attribute in both data structures where the maximum value is 10 and the `PepperId` should map to an existing pepper in the DB.

+## Persistent file storage format for phase 1

+We'll call every data type defined above a table in our "DB" except the `Form` because it's too simple and we're going to see it as a simple enum type.
+We could save everything on one file but that is going to be harder to parse.
+An easier approach is to have one file per table and have a specific parser to each one.

+The format isn't going to be anything fancy.
+It'll be used the `Show` instance of each type to serialize them and the `Read` instance to read it back.
+Every update will be done in-memory and then saved on the file.

+The `Show` instance is easily derived by the compiler, but the parser for the `Read` instance will have to be written by hand.
+That's where `megaparsec` comes.